CarlosFocil/CarlosFocil.github.io/index.md

 ---
 ### MandalaPy: Drawing mandalas with Python and Voronoi diagrams.
 Here I developed a mandala generator based on Voronoi diagrams using SciPy and NumPy libraries.
 MandalaPy uses arrays to iteratively create equidistant points around a center with a defined radius.
 Then it draws a Voronoi diagram for the created points giving the mandalas figures.
-This project resulted in multiple collaborations around the globe, making its way into the SciPy official [documentation](https://docs.scipy.org/doc/scipy/tutorial/spatial.html#voronoi-diagrams).
+This project resulted in multiple collaborations around the globe, making its way into the SciPy official [documentation](https://docs.scipy.org/doc/scipy/tutorial/spatial.html#voronoi-diagrams) (second example in Voronoi diagrams section).

 <img src="images/mandala_example1.png?raw=true"/>